Have you ever tried drying flowers?

 Successfully drying one of your favorite flowers is such a joy.

-Some flowers actually look even better when they are dried.
+Some flowers look even better when they are dried.

 There are many options for drying flowers; air drying is the simplest.
 Then, of course, there's pressing.

 If you've never tried sand drying a bloom, you should give it a shot.
 Just fill a microwave-safe container with a layer of silica sand.
-Put the bloom on top of the sand and then bury the bloom in sand.
+Put the flower on top of the sand and then bury the bloom in the sand.
 Place the bloom along with a cup of water in the microwave.
-Heat in microwave in 30 second increments.
+Heat in microwave in 30-second increments.
 Your flower should be dried in 2-3 minutes.

 #OTD On this day in 1842, Asa Gray arrived at Harvard.